Updated June 9, 2020

 In March 2020, the federal government passed three multi trillion-dollar relief bills which represent the largest economic stimulus in US history.

 - The Coronavirus Preparedness and Response Supplemental Appropriations Act–Passed March 6, 2020

 - Families First Coronavirus Response Act (FFCRA)–Passed March 18, 2020)

 - Coronavirus Aid, Relief, and Economic Security (CARES) Act–Passed March 27, 2020

 Small Business Tax Credits and Forgivable Loans

-In this article, we focus on two small business relief programs.
-They are part of the second and third bills.
+In this article, we focus on two small business relief programs created in March 2020 and the PPPFA which modified one of them.
+The first two are part of the second and third bills.
+The PPPFA was passed in early June.
 The programs we address are: